There's MSNBC doing their one-year retrospective impact of the Gulf oil spill.

 There's no reason to be talked into a panic over this.

-From the politico today, President Obama dialed back his criticism of Republicans yesterday on the first leg of a three-day tour to sell his deficit cutting plan, saying a big philosophical divide separates the parties, but that a deal is possible.
+President Obama dialed back his criticism of Republicans yesterday on the first leg of a three-day tour to sell his deficit cutting plan, saying a big philosophical divide separates the parties, but that a deal is possible.

-Obama panned Republicans for their plan to turn Medicare into a voucher system for younger people than 55, but in a marked departure from his speech last week, announcing his deficit reduction framework, Obama spent less time attacking the Republican plan directly and more time talking up the merits of his idea.
+Obama panned Republicans for their plan to turn Medicare into a voucher system for younger people than 55, but in a marked departure from his speech last week announcing his deficit reduction framework, Obama spent less time attacking the Republican plan directly and more time talking up the merits of his idea.

-Now, this is all related back to this ABC News Washington Post poll where it ain't working.
+Now, this is all related back to this ABC News Washington Post poll where it ain't working, where F. Chuck Todd said, you know, when Obama goes partisan, it doesn't work for him.

 So now Obama dialing back his partisan shots at the Republicans because they are not working.

-Folks, that's uh that's major.
+Folks, that's major.

 That is really major.

-When Obama's partisan shots aren't working, it means that a number of other like uh uh millionaires and billionaires.
+When Obama's partisan shots aren't working, it means that a number of other, like millionaires and billionaires, that stuff's not working.

 And the media is concerned about it.

-So much so politico has a story.
+So much so Politico has a story.

 USA Today, Obama regime eases pain of Medicare cuts.